Ghalicb/ICG-SwissGraphics/Project/Report/final/src/report.md

 ### Mirror
 For the perfect mirror the color returned is simply the trace of the reflected ray (we chose that a mirror has no color).

+### Shadow rays and caustics
+At every intersection with an object that is not transparent or mirror, we compute a shadow ray to get the direct illumination for this point.
+To do this, we computed the vector from the intersection point to the light and check if an object intersects this ray.
+If there is an object in between, the point is not directly lit, if nothing intersects, the light contribution is computed by multiplying the object's color by the light's color and by the dot product between the vector to the light and the intersection normal.

+To implement the caustics, we changed a bit this algorithm and the lighting method which has now a parameter saying if we compute a "normal ray" or a shadow ray.
+If it is a shadow ray, if the object intersected is glossy, it returns vec3(0.0), if it is mirror or transparent, it returns a recursive call on the appropriate vector (reflected or refracted).
+If the shadow ray intersects a light, it returns the light's color.

+As this a shadow ray returns a color contribution only if it eventually reaches the light.

+The algorithm is like before but if an object is in between, we trace a shadow ray using the lighting method with shadow ray = true following the point-to-light vector.

+This makes possible for the light to lit a point behind a transparent object.

+This is not perfect but satisfyingly approximate the caustics effect.

 ## References
 http://www.kevinbeason.com/smallpt/#moreinfo